ry/v8worker2/README.md

    recv callback.

- * This version is compatible with modern V8, has a better build setup, and uses travis for CI.
+ * This version is compatible with modern V8, has a better build setup, and uses Travis for CI.

  * The original prefixed the methods with dollar signs, this version uses a global name space object and provides a typescript declaration file.